-Indiana does assign level III non-division officers to patrol a specific "corridors" and assign officers to work specific time of day or days of the week.
-Indiana has more certified division and non-division inspectors that are assigned to Lake and Marion Counties in an attempt to eliminate CMV fatal crashes..
-Indiana will also target construction zones in an attempt to make the construction zones safe for both the motorists and construction workers.
+Indiana does assign level III non-division officers to patrol a specific "corridor" along with assigning officers to work specific time of day or days of the week.
+Indiana has more certified division and non-division inspectors that are assigned to Lake and Marion Counties in an attempt to eliminate all CMV fatal crashes.
+Indiana will also target construction zones in an attempt to make the construction zones safe for both the motorists and construction workers along with working in high crash rural areas.

 Indiana uses our State's crash record system (ARIES) to help identify the "Primary contributing factors" trends in commercial motor vehicle (CMV) related injury and fatal crashes.
-The most common factors are then reported to troopers in the field as the emphasis for their enforcement efforts, in an attempt to reduce/eliminate those common crash factors.
+The most common factors are then reported to Troopers in the field as the emphasis for their enforcement efforts, in an attempt to reduce/eliminate those common crash factors.
 Each inspector is trained and understands that the emphasis is to discover one of these violations that are the contributing factors in the majority of our crashes and to conduct at a minimum North American Standard Part A (Level III) inspection in conjunction with the traffic stop.

 ARIES data shows the most frequent crash causation factors for CMV's resulting in an injury are shown in the table below.
-Utilizing this data, Indiana's CVEO's will be able to target those high crash causation factors and corridors on Indiana's roadways and spend approximately three thousand four hundred eight five (3,485) hours a month targeting the crash causation factors listed in the table below.
+Utilizing this data, Indiana's CVEO's will be able to target those high crash causation factors and corridors on Indiana's roadways, and spend approximately 3,672 hours a month targeting the crash causation factors listed in the table below (Figure # 8).